 One of the most important aspects of land trust work is that when we conserve a property, we make a commitment with the landowner, and to the community, that we will ensure the conservation values on that property into the future – forever.
 We take our stewardship responsibilities seriously and are diligent in our efforts to make sure we remain in full compliance with the standards laid out by the Land Trust Alliance Accreditation Commission.
 We maintain a healthy stewardship endowment which allows us to confidently commit to our stewardship obligations.
 In addition, we are members of Terrafirma, a Land Trust member-owned conservation insurance program which provides additional protection for our responsibilities.

 The Land Trust has protected over 520 acres of local farmland with near-term efforts underway to conserve an additional 132.
 Since 1950, Clallam County has lost over 70% of its farmland at an average of 1,110 acres per year.
-As we look toward the future, the Land Trust will continue to prioritize large, prime farm properties in an effort to protect approximately 7,000 acres of remaining farmland on the Sequim Dungeness Prairie and the agricultural corridor near Joyce.
+As we look toward the future, the Land Trust will continue to prioritize large, prime farm properties in an effort to protect around 7,000 acres of remaining farmland on the Sequim Dungeness Prairie and the agricultural corridor near Joyce.

 The Land Trust has protected dozens of properties across Clallam County with an eye toward conserving quality and contiguous fish habitat.
 To date, this has led to 1.7 miles of marine shoreline and 12 miles of stream and river habitat conservation.
 Key watersheds for past and future efforts include: Jimmycomelately Creek, Dungeness River, McDonald Creek, Siebert Creek, Ennis Creek, Valley Creek, Elwha River, Salt Creek, Lyre River, East and West Twin Rivers, Pysht River, Hoko River, Elk Creek, Sol Duc River, Bogachiel River and Big River.